Oboz Sawtooth II Mid Waterproof

 |Vasque Talus AT UltraDry||$150||Lightweight||1 lb.
 13 oz.||Yes (UltraDry)||Nubuck leather / mesh|

-The Oboz Sawtooth II Mid is a light-to-mid-weight hiking boot that nicely balances durability, waterproofing, and traction on the trail.
+The Oboz Sawtooth II Mid is a light-to-mid-weight hiking boot that balances durability, waterproofing, and traction on the trail.
 In this category, there’s no shortage of options to choose from.
-Merrell’s Moab 2 Mid, for example, is another popular over-the-ankle boot that’s lightweight (1 ounce heavier than the Sawtooth II Mid) with similar waterproofing, nice cushioning under the heel, and impressive all-around comfort (see our in-depth review here).
+Merrell’s Moab 2 Mid, for example, is another popular over-the-ankle boot that’s lightweight (1 oz. heavier than the Sawtooth II Mid) with similar waterproofing, nice cushioning under the heel, and impressive all-around comfort (see our in-depth review here).
 That said, we found that the Moab’s Vibram sole offered less traction on rock and in mud, and the shoe lacks support for heavier loads compared to the Sawtooth.
 For day hikes and those carrying light loads, the Moab is our top pick.
-But for $15 more, we’d spend up for the stiffer and more supportive Sawtooth on extended trips or rough trails.
+But for only $20 more, some may appreciate the stiffer and more supportive Sawtooth.

 Keen’s Targhee III Mid also looks strikingly similar to the Oboz Sawtooth II Mid on paper with a durable leather build, over-the-ankle design, and reasonably light weight.
 Clocking in at 1 pound 12.4 ounces per pair, the Keen boot undercuts the Sawtooth by 2.6 ounces and feels much more responsive on the trail—in fact, our testers experienced no fatigue or feelings of clunkiness after big-mileage days.
 But while the Targhee is great for day hiking and easy-to-moderate backpacking, it lacks the stability of the beefed-up Sawtooth, especially on rugged terrain.
 All told, the Targhee gets the edge for its less cumbersome trail feel on all but the roughest terrain.